sagemath/sagewiki_to_gh-2022-10-10/sd2-travel.md

    http://www.seattleuniversityhotel.com/index.html

 They have free wifi, are very conveniently located, and have plenty of available rooms right now (Sept 12!).
 Their rates are also reasonable (e.g., 78 and 88).
+The College Inn (http://www.collegeinnseattle.com/) is also a good choice, but it may be full.
+It might be possible to get a room there via expedia.com anyways.

 Kiran comments that:
   "It may be worth noting one downside of the Travelodge: given where it is relative to campus, it's less convenient to city buses, notably the ones running to/from downtown and by extension to/from the airport, than some of the other hotels."